ALavault/alavault.github.io/_posts/2020-06-22-gtr_tuto_2_further.md

 # Simple Guitar Part 2 : Going further

 This post tries to describe the basics of guitar.
-Today, strenghening the basics.
+Today, strengthening the basics.

 Requirements : a guitar (with six strings) and Simply Guitar part 1.